artefactual/archivematica-docs/user-manual/ingest/ingest.rst

       :align: center
       :figwidth: 80%
       :width: 100%
-      :alt: Archivematica Normalization micro-service
+      :alt: Archivematica Normalization microservice

-      Normalization micro-service
+      Normalization microservice

 #.
 To add descriptive metadata, see :ref:`Add metadata <add-metadata>`, below.

 #.
-To add PREMIS rights information, see :ref:`Add PREMIS rights <add-rights>`, below.
+To add PREMIS rights information, see :ref:`Add PREMIS rights <add-rights>`,
+   below.

 #.
-For selecting a normalization option, see :ref:`Normalization <normalize>`, below.
+For selecting a normalization option, see :ref:`Normalization <normalize>`,
+   below.

 .. _arrange-sip:

 Arrange a SIP from backlog
 --------------------------

 This section refers to the backlog arrangement feature on the ingest page, rather than the Backlog tab.
 For more information on the Backlog tab, see :ref:`Backlog <backlog>`.

 #.
-Select content from the backlog by either searching for it through the backlog
+Select content from the backlog by either searching for it through the
-   search bars at the top of the Ingest tab or by browsing the backlog by clicking on the folder icons in the *Originals* pane.
+   backlog search bars at the top of the Ingest tab or by browsing the backlog by clicking on the folder icons in the *Originals* pane.
 Note: Multi-item select is not yet included in this feature, though entire folders/directories can be moved.

    .. figure:: images/Ingest-panes.*
       :align: center